francislukose/staruml-gosu/README.md

 Gosu Extension for StarUML 2
 ============================

 This extension for StarUML(http://staruml.io) support to generate Gosu code from UML model.
 Install this extension from Extension Manager of StarUML.
-It is based on Java 1.14 specification.
+It is based on Gosu 1.14 specification.

 Gosu Code Generation
 --------------------